Desjardins Canal: Key players

 Richard Hatt emigrated from England to Canada in 1792, settling first at Niagara and moving, possibly as early as 1796, to Ancaster.
-In 1798 Hatt and his brother built his so-called "Red Mill" in Ancaster and cleared a road from there to Dundas to attract customers.
+In 1798 Richard and his brother Samuel Hatt built his so-called "Red Mill" in Ancaster and cleared a road from there to Dundas to attract customers.
 However success in Ancaster was limited and he soon focused his attention on Spencer Creek in the Dundas area, which not only had ample water to power a mill but also potentially better access to Lake Ontario and the interior of the province.

-In 1800 Hatt purchased land for a flour mill in Dundas.
-Recognizing the need for facilities near the inlet to the marsh, where cargoes were loaded and unloaded because of the lack of water clearance over the sandbar, he petitioned for land to build a storehouse and wharf.
+In 1800 Richard and Samuel Hatt purchased land for a flour mill in Dundas.
+Recognizing the need for facilities near the inlet to the marsh, where cargoes were loaded and unloaded because of the lack of water clearance over the sandbar, Richard petitioned for land to build a storehouse and wharf.
 This request was granted in 1804.
-He expanded his holdings by building warehouses on both Burlington beach and in Cootes Paradise (the early name for Dundas).
-He also funded the clearing of debris from Spencer Creek and the deepening of portions of the channel between Burlington beach and Dundas.
+The brothers expanded their holdings by building warehouses on both Burlington beach and in Cootes Paradise (the early name for Dundas), and also funding the clearing of debris from Spencer Creek and the deepening of portions of the channel between Burlington beach and Dundas.